-The process described in this Design Guide is mapped as a flowchart in Figure 7.1.1 in Annex 7.1.
+The process described in this Design Guide is mapped as a flowchart in Figure 7A.1 in Appendix 7A

-It is recommended this guidance is read in conjunction with CG 300 which is available from: The Stationery Office (TSO) e-mail: book.orders@tso.co.uk Online: www.tso.co.uk.
-Online viewing of CG 300 and all other Highways Agency Technical Memoranda that comprise the Design Manual for Roads & Bridges (DMRB) is available on the Standards for Highways webpage www.standardsforhighways.co.uk/dmrb
+It is recommended that this guidance is read in conjunction with CG 300 which is available from: The Stationery Office (TSO) e-mail: book.orders@tso.co.uk Online: www.tso.co.uk Online viewing of CG 300 and all other Highways Agency Technical Memoranda that comprise the Design Manual for Roads & Bridges (DMRB) is available at:

-7.2 Planning
+7.1 Planning

-7.2.1 Pre-planning Consultations
+Pre-planning Consultations

-As discussed in Part 1.4, early consultation with the Highway Authority is recommended to discuss new structural proposals and to determine whether Technical Approval processes need to be applied.
-CG 300 sets out a series of Geometric Criteria for the application of Technical Approval processes and these are summarised in Table 7.2.1 in Annex 7.2.
+As discussed in Section 1 paragraph 1.4, early consultation with the Highway Authority is recommended to discuss new structural proposals and determine whether Technical Approval processes need to be applied.
+CG 300 sets out a series of Geometric Criteria for the application of Technical Approval processes and these are summarised in Table 7B.1 in Appendix 7B.